What is Fat Transfer?

 The procedure is commonly utilized to reconstruct soft tissue defects caused by aging, trauma, chronic wounds and cancer resection.
 It is a powerful technique that also allows us to treat atrophy enhanced by augmentation, something we have previously been unable to do in this natural fashion.
 This has been one of the most important advances in esthetic surgery in several decades.
 Properly performed, the addition of fat to areas of the face that have atrophied due to age or disease can produce a signiﬁcant and sustained improvement in appearance unattainable by other means.

-Stem cells are naturally occurring and unique in that they have to ability to self-renew and transform themselves into any other type of cell–skin or muscle, for example.
+Growth factors are naturally occurring and unique in that they have to ability to self-renew and transform themselves into any other type of cell–skin or muscle, for example.
 When injected, they enhance tissue healing and create new blood vessels.
 In the case of fat transfer, they fill out hollow areas and improve the texture and appearance of your skin.
 They also continue to improve the appearance of your skin long after the initial procedure, which provides results that last longer.

 Why should I consider Fat Transfer?